-The "traditional" college student is thought to be between the ages of 18-22.
+The typical student is between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Academy for Jewish Religion - California, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Academy for Jewish Religion - California, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Academy for Jewish Religion - California #1,716 in the nation for student age diversity.

 Academy for Jewish Religion - California Age Diversity Chart

 The chart below displays the age range of the student body at Academy for Jewish Religion - California.

 - Is Academy for Jewish Religion - California supporting and attracting students from all economic backgrounds?

 Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
 Get a better idea of how Academy for Jewish Religion - California supports low-income students by visiting the Financial Aid Page.